Symbolic Music Similarity

 Main Contributors: Saebyul Park

-Symbolic Melody Similariy
+Symbolic Melody Similariy Visualization

 Melodic similarity is a key concept that helps with analysis and understanding in theoretical areas such as musicology, music cognition, and music psychology, as well as in applied areas such as music copyright, music classification and recommendation, and various fields.
 The process of determining melodic similarity is inherently intuitive and subjective.
 Psychological approaches to evaluating melodic similarity have relied on cognitive experimental evaluations, expertise, or music theory-based models, while computational methods derived from natural language processing have generally provided a single value.
 These fragmented approaches may only reveal task-specific information.
 Thus, our study aims to develop a comprehensive framework for quantitatively measuring the subjective and qualitative aspects of melodic similarity.
 To this end, we propose a novel method for evaluating the symbolic melodic similarity between two songs using multi-segment analysis of melodic sequences as well as visually inspecting cross-scape plots, which can compare two songs regardless of the location or length of similar phrases.